Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 As defined above the value header is as follows

 ```
-[type flag][array and encoding flag] [array count] [compressed size]
+[type value][array and compression flag] [array count] [compressed size]
 ```

-[type flag] and [array and encoding flag] is a string of 4 characters.
+[type flag] and [array and compression flag] is a string.
+No space between the two.

 If combined with '-' then the value is a single value, possibly Base64 encoded if it represents floating point data.

 If combined with '=' then the value is an array of the given type, possibly Base64 encoded if it represents floating point data.

-If combined with 'z' or 'Z' then the value is treated as binary, reordered to be Big Endian, compressed using zlib, and encoded into a string using Base64.
+If combined with 'z' or 'Z' then the value is treated as binary, Byte swapped to be Big Endian, compressed using zlib, and encoded into a string using Base64.

-[array count] will be an unsigned integer value in readable UTF8 indicating how many values in the array.
-Only present when A, or Z are used.
+[array count] will be a natural number (unsigned integer) value in readable UTF8 indicating how many values in the array.
+Only present when =, or Z are used.

-[compressed size] will be an unsigned integer value in readable UTF8 indicating the raw, in memory byte count of the compressed data.
+[compressed size] will be a natural number in readable UTF8 indicating the raw, in memory byte count of the compressed data.
 Only present when z and Z are used.

 Examples: (adding \n to indicate the necessity of this line.)

 ```
-image g.1z 564 64 64 [Base64 zip compressed byte stream]\n
+CompressedGraphic imgn1z 564 64 64 [Base64 zip compressed byte stream]\n

-count n.1- 128\n
+SingleNatural n1- 128\n

-string "."- 110 This is a string.\n<- This is written as \ and n.
+SingleString ""- This is a string.\n<- This is written as \ and n but means newline.
 This is really a multiline string!
 This \ and n is not ->\n

-pointList p2i= 5 10 20 0 20 20 0 20 50 0 10\n
+ArrayOfPoints xyr4= 5 10 20 0 20 20 0 20 50 0 10\n
 ```

 #### 2.3.4.3 - Value